 Aeneas and Lavinia are wed,

-And many children from the two were bred,
+And many people by the two are led,

-And their descendants find their way to Christ,
+And their descendants found their way to Christ,

 Who, for our sins, in love, was sacrificed.